General

 How do I strengthen my angel investor experience?

-The best way to sharpen your angel investing experience is to participate in pitches where you can benefit from hearing the Q&A posed by your fellow members.
 In addition, you can take on the role of deal lead for an investment.
 Don’t worry if you don’t have experience doing so - we can walk you through the process and ensure you’re successful.
 As deal lead, you’ll get an inside look into how to best work with entrepreneurs, probe critically on the upside/downsides of a deal, write a compelling investment brief, and drum up excitement and support for a deal.

 Should I lead a deal?